Semisimple coadjoint orbits and cotangent bundles: Introduction

-Let $G$ be a connected, non-compact semisimple Lie group with finite center, and let $\mathfrak{g}$ denote its Lie algebra.
-The Killing form $\langle \cdot,\cdot \rangle$ intertwines the coadjoint and adjoint actions, and it is used to transfer the symplectic structure from a coadjoint orbit to the corresponding adjoint one, so one can speak of the KKS symplectic structure of an adjoint orbit.
-An element $H\in \gg$ is real hyperbolic if the operator $\mathrm{ad}(H)$ diagonalizes with real eigenvalues; if an Iwasawa decomposition $G=KAN$ has been fixed, then real hyperbolic elements are those conjugated to elements in the closure of the fixed positive Weyl chamber $\mathrm{Cl}(\aa^+)\subset \aa$ of the Lie algebra of $A$.
+More generally, let $G$ be a connected, non-compact semisimple Lie group with finite center.
+Once an Iwasawa decomposition $G=KAN$ has been fixed, then real hyperbolic elements are those conjugated to elements in the closure of the fixed positive Weyl chamber $\mathrm{Cl}(\aa^+)\subset \aa$ of the Lie algebra of $A$.
+If $H\in \gg$ is real hyperbolic, then \cite{Bi,ABB,GGS} provide three different proofs of the existence of a symplectomorphism:

-\begin{theorem}[\cite{ABB}] Let $G$ be a connected, non-compact semisimple Lie group with finite center and let $G=KAN$ be any fixed Iwasawa decomposition.
-Then for any real hyperbolic element $H\in \gg$, there exist a canonical symplectomorphism between the adjoint orbit $\mathrm{Ad}(G)_H\subset \gg$ with its KKS symplectic structure, and the cotangent bundle of the real flag manifold $\mathrm{Ad}(K)_H$ with its standard Liouville symplectic structure. \end{theorem}
+where $\w_\std$ is the standard Liouville symplectic form on the cotangent bundle of the real flag manifold.

+The symplectomorphism in \ref{eq:isom} is an instance of Theorem \ref{thm:main0}, as it follows by applying an involution on the complex Lie algebra to pass to the appropriate real form, and observing that the real flag manifold is a Lagrangian section.
+However, from the point of view of symplectic geometry the case of real hyperbolic orbits is by far the most interesting, as it exhibits a cotangent bundle with no twisting.

-The existing proofs of Theorem \ref{thm:main} are far from elementary.
-They rely either on deep results on integrable systems \cite{ABB}, or on non-trivial integrability results for Lie algebra actions \cite{GGS}.
+The proofs of Theorem \ref{thm:main0} and its version for real hyperbolic orbits are far from elementary.
+They rely on deep results on classification of complete Lagrangian fibrations with contractible fibers and algebraic geometry of coadjoint orbits \cite{Li}, integrable systems \cite{ABB}, hyperKahler reduction\cite{Bi}, or integration of Lie algebra actions \cite{GGS}.

-The purpose of this note is to revisit Theorem \ref{thm:main} and provide a proof based on elementary facts on both Lie theory and symplectic geometry, thus shedding some new light on the symplectic geometry of semisimple (co)adjoint orbits.
+The purpose of this note is to construct the symplectomorphism in \ref{eq:isom} using just elementary facts on both Lie theory and symplectic geometry, thus shedding some new light on the symplectic geometry of semisimple (co)adjoint orbits.

-The key ingredients in our strategy are the full use of the \emph{canonical ruling} of the adjoint orbit and the description of new aspects the \emph{symplectic geometry of the `Iwasawa projections'}.
-In what follows we briefly discuss the main ideas behind our approach, and compare it with \cite{ABB,GGS}:
+The key ingredients in our strategy are the full use of the \emph{canonical ruling} of the adjoint orbit and the description of new aspects the \emph{symplectic geometry of the Iwasawa projections}.
+In what follows we briefly discuss the main ideas behind our approach, and compare it with \cite{Li,ABB,Bi,GGS}:

 We assume without loss of generality that $H\in \mathrm{Cl}(\aa^+)$.
 The Iwasawa decomposition defines a well-known canonical ruling on the adjoint orbit $\mathrm{Ad}(G)_H$.
 The ruling, together with the Killing form, determine a diffeomorphism